natashacmyers1/webcrawlers/README.md

 - Developer experience: CLI improvements like --max-pages, --workers.

-- Tests: Integrations tests, unhappy path unit tests
+- Tests: More unit tests, integrations tests

 - Storage: An actual database would be nice :)